programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ## Discussion: Human Translations of Extracted Red Flags

-This spaCy lesson aims to extract problematic AI tool clauses to aid institutional procurement workflows, whether undertaken by a solo librarian on a single licence or as part of a wider initative over a corpus, alongside aiding digital researcher decision-making.
+This spaCy lesson aimed to extract problematic AI tool clauses to aid institutional procurement workflows, whether undertaken by a solo librarian over a single licence or as a wider library initative across a corpus, alongside aiding researcher decision-making.
 Nonetheless, human-in-the-loop review is still essential for interpreting extracted red flags, and the risks they may contain.
 As such, we include some human language translations, informed by our own professional perspectives, which help establish why certain extracted clauses are problematic, and indeed whether some actually constitute red flags.

-This sits alongside the above high-level review of categorised dictionary themes, in Step 7.

-This human review stage also enables self-reflection in terms of the Authors’ own orientation toward AI use.
-With our own understanding of licence agreements varying, due to our library and researcher backgrounds, we explore our own knowledge gaps in interpreting terms and conditions.

 ---

-There are clear limitations to our lesson:
+There are limitations to our lesson:

-Our spaCy method could be improved upon through the bespoke use of OCR tools, to correct errors in PDF transcriptions pulled by PDFPlumber.
+Our spaCy method could be improved upon through the bespoke use of OCR tools, to correct errors in PDF transcriptions pulled by pdfpumber.
 However, these errors were minimal and did not impact the overall review of extracted red flags, with four notable error instances across the whole export.

 With spaCy relying on exact dictionary matches, our method also proves overly sensitive, extracting more than 1,000 red flag hits - 115 for AI Agents (7 documents), 734 for Lit Review (19 documents), 310 for Transcription (5 documents).
 Of course, this means that a full review of each and every red flag, across a corpus of documents, remains time consuming, however the disaggregated breakdown of where hits appear enables librarians and researchers to more easily interpret licences, with the resulting Excel export acting as a viewfinder.
-Dividing the number of hits by documents, approx. 37 hits are seen, making the use of such NLP pipelines more reasonable in the case of solo librarians on individual licences.
+Dividing the number of hits by documents (n = 29), approx. 37 hits are recorded, making the use of such NLP pipelines more reasonable in the case of solo librarians on individual licences.

 Of course, the extraction of token phrases can easily lose contextual meaning from complex licenses.
 This is seen with false positive hits, where AI providers instead attempt to mollify anxities around AI training, for instance.